Menopause is a natural stage in a woman’s life

 • Maintain a healthy body weight.
 If you are overweight, try to reach a healthier weight.

-• Follow the principles of a balanced diet.
-Eat several servings of fruits, vegetables, and whole grains daily, and fish twice a week.
+• Follow the principles of a healthy diet.
+Eat several servings of fruits, vegetables, and whole grains each day, and include fish in your diet twice a week.

 • Limit overall consumption of alcohol, salt, and fats, favoring olive oil among the latter.